csb24045-prv2/AP-Assignment/README.md

-# Assignment 1
+# Assignment 2

 ## Question

-Write a C program to analyze time complexities in constant time, linear time, and quadratic time.
-Increase the size of input to check the time consumed.
+Write a C program for three different operations as stated in Question 1 to analyze the space complexity.

 ## Submitted Files

-* Assignment1.pdf
+* Assignment2.pdf